cadumas01/traffic-sim/README.md

 - Consider adjusting costs / taxes /subsidies on certain transportation modes
 - Could extend into macro solution above
 - Consider induced demand
+- We should use a mesoscopic model of traffic flow https://towardsdatascience.com/simulating-traffic-flow-in-python-ee1eab4dd20f